 4. Flexible and lightweight pants with good breathability such as the falketind flex1 pants.

-5. Mid-high wool socks customized for hiking boots
+5. Mid-high wool socks customized for hiking boots.

-6. Thin to mid-thick wool beanie
+6. Thin to a mid-thick wool beanie.

-7. Windproof gloves with a good grip – falketind Windstopper.
+7. Windproof gloves with a good grip – falketind windstopper.
 It may be a good idea to bring an additional, more insulated pair if the weather turns colder during the climb.

 12. GPS, map, and compass to keep track of where you are and where you’re going and in case of emergency.

-13. Phone (and extra charger if necessary)
+13. Phone and an extra charger if necessary.

-17. Rope, preferably an impregnated 60 m
+17. Rope, preferably an impregnated 60 meters.

-21. A basic climbing rack
+21. A basic climbing rack.

-23. Rope Clamp
+23. Rope Clamp.

-24. Another rope if necessary
+24. Another rope if necessary.

-26. Lightweight crampons
+26. Lightweight crampons.

-27. Lightweight, but a solid helmet
+27. Lightweight, but a solid helmet.

-28. Harness with your personal equipment – knife, carabiner, pulley, slings, nut buster
+28. Harness with your personal equipment – knife, carabiner, pulley, slings, nut buster.

 29. Wind sack for emergencies and unforeseen weather changes.
 Combined with the sports tape further down, the most essential extra safety equipment.